 After the Secession Ball snafu, Allen devised a plan: He would call leaders from the NAACP and the Sons of Confederate Veterans to his office, and they would air their grievances face to face.

-And so, the day before New Year's Eve, in a classroom at the Charles Pinckney National Historic Site on Sullivan's Island, Dot Scott and the Rev. Joseph Darby of the NAACP sat down in plastic chairs next to Jeff Antley and Randy Burbage from the Sons of Confederate Veterans.
+And so, the day before New Year's Eve, in a classroom at the Charles Pinckney National Historic Site, Dot Scott and the Rev. Joseph Darby of the NAACP sat down in plastic chairs next to Jeff Antley and Randy Burbage from the Sons of Confederate Veterans.

 "I said, 'Have the four of you all ever been in the same room together?' " Allen says.
 "I said, 'You all talked about each other in the paper and on the television and the radio, but have you ever sat with each other before today?' "